and carry it away,

 "I had to smack you, you were being so naughty!"

-Which may not sound wholly awful - unless you consider that the child may have done nothing wrong - and that the flare of anger was being dumped from another issue the parent had. - Something that they had failed to resolve elsewhere in their life, and that they were simply using the child as as a focused outlet for that unresolved anger.
+Which may not sound completely awful - unless you consider that the child may have done nothing wrong - and that the flare of anger was being dumped from another issue the parent had.
+Perhaps something that they had failed to resolve elsewhere in their life, and that they were simply using the child as as a focused outlet for that unresolved anger.

 There is, after all, always something that can be criticised to justify the anger if no-one challenges your behaviour.
 If your desire is to remove the bad feelings from yourself without considering what the effect of frequent and really unjustified criticism can have on a child then its a very effective strategy.